Stand with Ukraine flag

 PostgreSQL-specific metrics:

-• sqlQueue_UpdatePacketTypeQueue_${index_of_queue} (statsNames - totalMsgs, failedMsgs, successfulMsgs): stats about updating persisted packet’s type to the database.
+• sqlQueue_InsertUnauthorizedClientQueue_${index_of_queue} (statsNames - totalMsgs, failedMsgs, successfulMsgs): stats about updating unauthorized clients to the database.

-• sqlQueue_DeletePacketQueue_${index_of_queue} (statsNames - totalMsgs, failedMsgs, successfulMsgs): stats about deleting persisted packets from the database.
+• sqlQueue_DeleteUnauthorizedClientQueue_${index_of_queue} (statsNames - totalMsgs, failedMsgs, successfulMsgs): stats about removing unauthorized clients to the database.

 • sqlQueue_TimeseriesQueue_${index_of_queue} (statsNames - totalMsgs, failedMsgs, successfulMsgs): stats about historical stats persistence to the database.